staple-ai/GeminiGalaxy/README.md

 ## Description

 Galaxy focus on creating custom templates and help you extract information through intelligent `Gemini` Models.
-Galaxy also helps you create tables detected in your template.
+Galaxy also helps you capture tables detected in your template.

 Each galaxy model contains multiple templates.
 The number of fields to be extracted within a model are same.
 However, each template can have different fields to be extracted.